node-red/node-red-nodegen/docs/index.md

        |-de-DE
           |-node.json <- Message catalog for German language

-## How to create a node from Open API document
+## How to create a node from OpenAPI document
-You can specify the URL or file path of an Open API document as the first argument of the node-red-nodegen command.
+You can specify the URL or file path of an OpenAPI document as the first argument of the node-red-nodegen command.

 (1) Generate node using node-red-nodegen command